amithkoujalgi/amithkoujalgi/docs/beyond-tech/photography.md

 import TailorBird2 from '@site/static/img/photos/tailor-bird2.jpg';
 import Woodpecker from '@site/static/img/photos/woodpecker.jpg';

+My journey into photography began with a simple fascination - capturing the beauty of nature through my lens.
+Over time, this evolved into a passion for wildlife photography, with a special focus on the mesmerizing world of birds.
+What started as casual birdwatching transformed into something much more meaningful.
+I found myself drawn to their vibrant colors, graceful movements, and incredible variety.
+Beyond just birds, I have an eye for the patterns, simplicity, and minimalism found in nature.
+Through photography, I've learned to slow down and truly appreciate nature's intricate designs, finding beauty in both the dramatic moments and subtle details.

+While my camera gear is simple, I've discovered that the real magic lies in patience, timing, and understanding your subject.
+My entry-level [Nikon D3300](https://en.wikipedia.org/wiki/Nikon_D3300) camera paired with a [Nikkor 200-500mm lens](https://www.nikon.co.in/af-s-nikkor-200-500mm-f56e-ed-vr) has taught me that it's not about having the most expensive equipment - it's about developing an eye for the perfect moment, waiting patiently and being ready when it comes.

+Here are some of my favorite photographs.

 <div style={{ border: '1px solid black', marginBottom: '30px', paddingLeft: '10px', paddingRight: '10px', paddingTop: '10px',}}>
     <img src={TailorBird} style={{ width: '100%'}}  alt="Tailor Bird"/>
     <div style={{ paddingRight: '10px', fontSize: '0.8em' }}>